201-seattle-201d61-joseph-zabaleta/201-reading-notes/class-02.md

 What is a variable?
 In JavaScript we use variables to store data.
 Like a container.
 Each variable will have a name and is assigned a specific value.
 The value can be a numeric data type, string data type, and boolean data type.

+Scripts are made up of statements which are linear and execute in order.
+Variables help us store data in smaller names or group large code into a single word, and arrays are a special variable that has multiple variables stored within.
+JS using operators to calculate and return a value.

 ### Chapter 4: “Decisions and Loops” only up to the section on switch statements (pp.145-162)

+In this chapter we talk about how our script can evaluate expressions and make a decision on which script to run next based on a certain value.
+A flow chart is used to help identify the route your code should take, a yes or no can lead to script A or script B. This is the decision part. to be continued......